 Ólafur Elíasson works with elemental materials such as light, water, air and temperature.
-The Icelandic-Danish artist is represented in Munich's public spaces with impressive works.
+In Munich, you can discover his art without paying entrance fees: The Icelandic-Danish artist is represented here with impressive works in public space.

 The eight-tonne spiral ball Sphere in the downtown shopping centre Fünf Höfe is not to be missed: if you stand below it and look up, you are looking into a distinct space, the interior of the ball. Ólafur Elíasson wanted this work to symbolise the interconnectedness of our world.